Shirpara4663/Assignment3_ProjectDev/Readme.md

 4) made the changes to this file to commit and create pull request

 5) made the changes to local machine for the main branch

+6) made the changes to the online readme file and fetch it to local